<

 way the

-family had come to Virginia a hundred years earlier, providing
+family had come to Virginia a hundred years earlier, first providing

-themselves with the labor to develop land grants.
+themselves with the labor to develop the land they hoped to acquire.

 Goochland County.
 Their youngest child, William (1772-1854) m.